-Given our expectation that the district will continue to maintain operational balance, we expect any variations in reserve levels to result from capital needs.
-However, management does not anticipate another large transfer out for capital projects until fiscal 2021, when the transfer might again be as much as \$3 million.
+For fiscal 2019, the district estimates a \$457,000 general fund surplus with a minimal transfer out.
+Management attributes the lack of a large transfer to the capital projects fund to lower-than-budgeted capital expenditures, and the deposit of certain one-time proceeds into the capital projects fund.
+For fiscal 2020, the district budgeted for a \$4.4 million general fund shortfall without a transfer out, but anticipates finishing with a small surplus.
+Management does not anticipate another large transfer out for capital projects until fiscal 2021, when the transfer might again be as much as \$3 million.
 However, the district reports that these maintenance costs should decline as various school renovations are completed.
-We note that if pensions, capital, or other expenditures materially reduce fund balance in the future, we could view this as a more significant credit weakness.
+We note that if pensions, capital, or other expenditures materially reduce fund balance in the future, this could be viewed as a more significant credit weakness.